-Your machine works best with a consistent, dedicated connection to the internet.
+Your machine works best with a consistent, dedicated connection to the internet over Ethernet.
 This is because it must maintain constant communication to your server in order to check rates, balances, and conduct transactions.

-3G/4G Hotspot – If Ethernet is not an option, a 3G/4G hotspot can deliver a fast, dedicated connection depending on your network's local signal.
-Signal strength at your location can be determined with a phone app (example).
+If a cable or DSL connection is not an option, a 3G/4G hotspot can deliver a fast, dedicated connection depending on your network's local signal.
+Signal strength at your location can be determined, for example, with a phone app.
 For more information on conducting a site survey or whether you could also benefit from an external antenna, consult this site.
 Use a hotspot which provides an Ethernet port to connect to the machine, rather than Wi-Fi.

 Changing Wi-Fi Networks

 Douro (10" Aaeon) – Because the Douro retains Wi-Fi connection info through power loss, the connection info for the machine will need to be removed.
-Please have a USB keyboard available and contact email@example.com for the tablet's password and instructions.
+Please have a USB keyboard available and contact our support for the tablet's password and instructions.
 (See: 'Changing the Wi-Fi network on the Douro')

 Ports – The network must allow for traffic over port 3000 to communicate with your backend server, and over 8000 for our updater service.